andrewj35/494P-Project/README.md

   	- server can disconnect from clients
 	- client can send messages to a room (J Similar to a channel)
 	- client can send distinct message to multiple (selected) rooms (Can specify which room to send to)
+	- server/client can gracefully handle client/server crashes (Error message is given to both server and client)
 	- Programming style - I assume clean, readable with comments for functions/variables